LOGIN

 Related Annotations

-- PARAMETER_HASH - Hash passwords during user registration using the same built-in hasher
+- PARAMETER_HASH — hash passwords on registration with the same built-in hasher